 - Speak with an attorney for free.

 For more information about rear-end collision law in Broward County, Florida, contact personal injury attorney Tim Nies of Deerfield Beach, FL Rear End Car Accident Law Firm Van Riper and Nies Attorneys, P.A. at 954-369-0776.
+Tim also represents clients injured in slip and fall accidents.
 Our Deerfield Beach FL personal injury law firm charges no fee unless we win.
 For injuries sustained by contractors in motor vehicle accidents under the Defense Base Act, see our Defense Base Act Law site.